-Outdoor space is a major selling point for many buyers all over the country—and one they’re willing to pay top dollar for.
-In fact, according to the 2017 Taylor Morrison Consumer Survey, 56 percent of buyers say they’d be willing to sacrifice a larger house for more outdoor space.
-That means that that massive shed dividing up your yard is a downgrade for them—and an expensive one, too.
+Outdoor space is a major selling point for many buyers all over the country, one they're willing to pay top dollar for.
+In fact, according to the 2017 Taylor Morrison Consumer Survey, 56 percent of buyers said they'd be willing to sacrifice a larger house for more outdoor space.
+Given that statistic, it's no surprise that a massive shed dividing up your yard would be a downgrade, and an expensive one at that.

 Installing a pergola